Have you ever wondered what those fancy words mean on your bag of coffee?

 This is where the real change in flavors begins.

 I will cover the three processes used in the coffee industry.
-The natural process, the washed process, and the pulped natural process; are most commonly referred to as the semi-washed process.
+The natural process, the washed process, and the pulped natural process are most commonly referred to as the semi-washed process.

-In most cases, the process used can be found on the packaging of your coffee.
-If you cannot find it on the packaging, you can always ask your local coffee roaster.
+If you cannot find it on the packaging, you can always ask your local coffee roaster for assistance.
 They will always have an answer to these coffee-related questions.

 Using the natural process